-The manipulation of articulated objects is of primary importance in Robotics, and can be considered as one of the most complex manipulation tasks.
-Traditionally, this problem has been tackled by developing ad-hoc approaches, which lack flexibility and portability.
-In this paper we present a framework based on Answer Set Programming (ASP) for the automated manipulation of articulated objects in a robot control architecture.
-In particular, ASP is employed for representing the configuration of the articulated object, for checking the consistency of such representation in the knowledge base, and for generating the sequence of manipulation actions.
-The framework is exemplified and validated on the Baxter dual-arm manipulator in a first, simple scenario.
-Then, we extend such scenario to improve the overall setup accuracy, and to introduce a few constraints in robot actions execution to enforce their feasibility.
+The manipulation of articulated objects is of primary importance in Robotics and can be considered as one of the most complex manipulation tasks.
+Traditionally, this problem has been tackled by developing ad hoc approaches, which lack flexibility and portability.
+In this paper, we present a framework based on answer set programming (ASP) for the automated manipulation of articulated objects in a robot control architecture.
+In particular, ASP is employed for representing the configuration of the articulated object for checking the consistency of such representation in the knowledge base and for generating the sequence of manipulation actions.
+The framework is exemplified and validated on the Baxter dual-arm manipulator in the first, simple scenario.
+Then, we extend such scenario to improve the overall setup accuracy and to introduce a few constraints in robot actions execution to enforce their feasibility.
 The extended scenario entails a high number of possible actions that can be fruitfully combined together.
 Therefore, we exploit macro actions from automated planning in order to provide more effective plans.
-We validate the overall framework in the extended scenario, thereby confirming the applicability of ASP also in more realistic Robotics settings, and showing the usefulness of macro actions for the robot-based manipulation of articulated objects.
+We validate the overall framework in the extended scenario, thereby confirming the applicability of ASP also in more realistic Robotics settings and showing the usefulness of macro actions for the robot-based manipulation of articulated objects.